LAST UPDATED: 2/10/24 – Devils Tower National Monument Guide

 Take a Hike in Devil’s Tower

-If you would like to get a little more up-close and personal, there are hiking trails that weave you thru the forest and up close to Devil’s Tower.
+If you would like to get a little more up-close and personal, there are hiking trails that weave you through the forest and up close to Devil’s Tower.
 None of the trails are especially long or difficult, so it is a great way for everyone to experience the wonders of this beautiful monument.

 View the Wildlife in Devil’s Tower

 Apart from just being a pretty area with a strange rock formation, Devil’s Tower National Monument is also a great place to view wildlife.
-Many species of mammal, birds, amphibians, reptiles, and fish call the park their home.
+Many species of mammals, birds, amphibians, reptiles, and fish call the park their home.
 These include such animals as deer, pronghorn, bison (otherwise known as American buffalo), bighorn sheep, prairie dogs, beaver, porcupine, coyote, fox, mountain lion, and bobcat.

 Where to Stay Near Devil’s Tower